Dr Tina Chowdhury

 Brief Biography

-Dr Tina Chowdhury completed her PhD in 2002 and joined QMUL as a PDRA until she was appointed an Academic Fellow (2005), Lecturer (2008) and Senior Lecturer (2012).
-She was awarded a Drapers Fellowship (2014-17), the Queen Mary University Senior Fellowship (2018) and is a Senior Fellow of the Higher Education Academy (2018).
-Tina's work in developing educational innovations has been recognised by the prestigious Times Higher Education (2014), Reimagine Education (2016), Royal Academy of Engineering (2018, 2022), Story Futures Academy (2021).
-She leads the SEMS EDI strategy particularly focusing on STEAMM diversity and led the School's Athena Swan application awarded in 2024.
+Tina Chowdhury is a Senior Lecturer in Regenerative Medicine.
+She was awarded a Drapers Fellowship (2014-17), the Queen Mary ADEPT Senior Fellowship (2018) and is a Senior Fellow of the Higher Education Academy (2018).
+Tina's work in developing education and outreach innovations has been recognised by the Times Higher Education (2014), Reimagine Education (2016), Royal Academy of Engineering (2018, 2022), Story Futures Academy (2021).
+She chairs the SEMS EDI Steering Group and EDI Committee particularly focusing on STEAMM diversity.
+In 2024, Tina championed a successful Athena Swan application in engineering under her leadership .

-Tina is an external examiner (Imperial 2019-2023; Manchester 2023-2028) and organises many modules at SEMS.
-She leads in the development of inter-disciplinary programmes across the faculty and is the Programme Director for the Intercalated BSc in Biomedical Engineering and Clinical Materials.
-She has won many prizes and project grants in developing innovations in higher education innovations eg. virtual lab (www.youtube.com/watch?v=baA46qSvGrY).
+Tina is an external examiner (Imperial 2019-2023; Manchester 2023-2028) and module organiser for 5 courses.
+She leads in the development of interdisciplinary programmes across the Faculty of Science & Engineering and Medicine & Dentistry.
+She is Programme Director for the Intercalated BSc in Biomedical Engineering.
+She has won many prizes and project grants with a value of £300,000 to enhance and diversify STEMM education eg. virtual lab (www.youtube.com/watch?v=baA46qSvGrY).